 My terms and conditions exist to protect you as my client, as much as they are to protect me and they only become very important when there is a misunderstanding or in the event when something goes wrong ….which is not usually the case!

 I retain copyright of all the images I create for your benefit, as being the creator of original work I own the copyright of my work under the Copyright, Designs and Patents Act 1988.
 When commissioned by you, the images I produce will be exclusive to you and I will chase any infringements of this copyright on your behalf.

-It is important that you discuss your photography commission and fully brief me with as much information as possible including details about where and how you would like to use the images, as a commissioned shoot creates original and bespoke images which accurately reflects your company and products or your services.
+It is important that you discuss your photography commission and fully brief me with as much information as possible including details about where and how you would like to use the images, as a commissioned photography shoot creates original and bespoke images which accurately reflects you, your company and products or your services.

-I will then be able to determine my fee that will reflect the agreed use – ie. on a website or in a brochure, etc., the length of time you wish to use the images for, 1 or 2 years or maybe more, also the geographical territories in which the images will be shown.
+I will then be able to determine my fee that will reflect the agreed use – ie. on a website or in a brochure, etc., the length of time you wish to use the images for, 1 or 2 years or maybe more and also the geographical territories in which the images will be shown.
 The use of these images will be exclusive to you, unless agreed otherwise.
 This means that I will not be able to allow any third-party to use the images you are using during this time and possibly beyond, depending on what you need, what has been agreed or what has been stated on the final invoice.

-My initial “base use” licence is calculated according to the Association of Photographers guidelines which is usually two years and one media and will be stated on the invoice.
+My initial “base use” licence is calculated according to the Association of Photographers guidelines, which is usually two years and one media use and will be clearly stated on the invoice.

 Once we have agreed the “use” you require there should be no need for either of us to ask about how the images are subsequently used, provided that material is promoting you and your business alone.